Expert Q&A about:

 I am considering our alternatives to start saving for our son and it looks like the only option is to use a 529 plan, is that correct?
 Is this the best way to start saving for college and what are the disadvantages?
 Thank youAsked over 5 years ago

 I want to start being more discliplined about saving money, so I want to start a habit of saving a certain amount each month.
-However, I have heard different rules of thumb for how much I should save or invest, what do professionals recommend?Asked over 4 years ago
+However, I have heard different rules of thumb for how much I should save or invest, what do professionals recommend?Asked almost 5 years ago

 I was recently married and I am the one responsible for managing the money for our household, do you have any tips that would help us same money and get on the right track?
 Thank you!!Asked over 5 years ago